LLNL/popclass/JOSS/paper.md

 # Statement of need

-The advent of the _Vera C. Rubin Observatory_ [@Ivezic2019] and the _Nancy Grace Roman Space Telescope_ [@Spergel2015]
-will detect tens-of-thousands of microlensing events per year [e.g., @Abrams2023;@Penny2019].
+The advent of the Vera C. Rubin Observatory [@Ivezic2019] and the _Nancy Grace Roman Space Telescope_ [@Spergel2015] will provide tens-of-thousands of microlensing events per year [e.g., @Abrams2023;@Penny2019].
 To maximize the science output of this event stream it is critical to identify events that have a high probability of being caused by a lens type such as a black hole [@Sahu2022; @Lam2022], and then to allocate expensive follow-up observations such as space-based astrometry [e.g., @Sahu2022] or ground-based adaptive optics imaging [e.g., @Terry2022] to confirm their nature.